taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 The gathered Elders are all silent.

 Nova: **"Very well, we have reached consensus.
-Thank you everyone for your time."**
+Thank you everyone for your time.
+We'll be moving out in the morning."**

-With a cry of rage, Min runs to the edge of the Central Hearth platform and leaps to the next tree.
-Maraba runs after her.

-Maraba: **"Min!"**

-Jina, looking upset, also starts to move after Min, but the tall, dark man next to her, with very few clan tatoos and no intradermal shield, places a hand on Jina's leg and gently shakes his head.
-Jina sits back down, and she and the man hug.
-Over Jina's head, the man stares after Min, who is leaping from tree to tree, trying to work off her anger and disappointment.

-### Page 3
+### Under Construction still

 It's late afternoon.
 Asoka is sitting up in their hammock and drinking from the cloth water canteen that had been hanging by their hammock.
 Asoka is so weak that Iri must help hold up the canteen, which is getting empty.